techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 :::image type="content" source="media/deploy-walkie-talkie-2.png" alt-text="Screenshot showing adding Walkie Talkie to the pinned apps list in the Add pinned apps pane." lightbox="media/deploy-walkie-talkie-2.png":::

+> [!NOTE]
+> Walkie Talkie must be pinned as one of the first 10 apps in the list.

 #### F license: Use the Tailored frontline app experience to pin Walkie Talkie and other apps to Teams

 The tailored frontline app experience in Teams pins the most relevant apps in Teams for users who have an [F license](https://www.microsoft.com/microsoft-365/enterprise/frontline#office-SKUChooser-0dbn8nt).
 Pinned apps include Walkie Talkie, Shifts, Tasks, and Approvals.
 By default, this feature is on, giving your frontline workers an out-of-the-box experience tailored to their needs.